peter88213/PyWriter/docs/devel/spec/types.md

 -   Document's **filename**: `<yW project name>.odt`.
 -   Text markup: Bold and italics are supported.
 Other highlighting such as underline and strikethrough are lost.
--   Only "normal" chapters and scenes are imported.
-Chapters and scenes marked "unused", "todo" or "notes" are not imported.
+-   Only "normal" chapters and scenes are exported.
+Chapters and scenes marked "unused", "todo" or "notes" are not exported.
--   Only scenes that are intended for RTF export in yWriter will be imported.
+-   Only scenes that are intended for RTF export in yWriter will be exported.
 -   Comments in the text bracketed with slashes and asterisks (like `/* this is a comment */`) are converted to author's comments.
 -   Interspersed HTML, TEX, or RTF commands are taken over unchanged.